ubaldot/vim-outline/README.md

 following features:

 1. locate your current position with respect to the outline,
-2. jump from outline lines to the corresponding buffer lines,
+2. jump from outline entries to the corresponding buffer lines,
 3. feed you with random motivational quote if a *filetype* is not supported.
    [Cringe mode ON!]